Jkierem/jazzi/API.md

 | local :: Reader r => r a b ~> (a -> c) -> r c b | transforms the enviroment before passing it to the computaions using the given function. |

 It also provides `runReader` to run a reader and a `ask` constructor that returns `Reader.of(x => x)`

+## Async

+The Async structure could be seen as a mix of Reader and IO.
+It is lazy and represents an async computation, that may or may not have an environment needed to run.
+Unlike IO, Async is forcefully asynchronous (as the name implies).
+Unlike Reader, Async has many methods to supply the environment and the `run` method may not even need arguments.
+The `get` method should not be called as the internal representation of Async is a bit complicated.
+Async has three type arguments: one for the environment, one for the error and one for the result, so `Async r e a` is an Async that needs `r` to run, may fail with `e` and result in `a`